-Park Overview
+Dale Hodges Park Overview

-Quick Facts
+Dale Hodges Park Quick Facts

-- Location: Calgary, AB T3B 2Y9
+- Location: 5204 Bowness Rd NW, Calgary, AB T3B 2Y9

-- Size: 40 hectares
+- Size: 40.5 hectares (100 acres)

 - Type: Mixed-use park with designated off-leash areas

-- Terrain: Mixed terrain with wetlands, hills, and riverside paths
+- Terrain: Wetlands, hills, riverside paths

 - Surface: Paved pathways, boardwalks, natural trails